Cloudxtreme/sdc-script/README.md

 ```
 Usage:
-    sdc username password [host] task
+    sdc username password task --server=server
     sdc help task
     sdc help
 ```

 Use the script with your `username` and `password` for run a task on your [Sysdig Cloud](https://sysdig.com/) account.
-The default host is `https://app.sysdigcloud.com/` , but you can specify a custom host.
+The default host is `https://app.sysdigcloud.com/` , but you can specify a custom server using `--server=custom_server`.
 Pay attention to use the correct url with an `https://` connection for avoid errors.

 List of tasks available: